 Many of Dr. Stephen Malfair’s patients walk in for cosmetic dentistry, family dentistry, or dental implants.
 Many for routine checkups and cleanings.
 Most really want to know if they are brushing properly.
 Having patients come for treatment and leave with questions answered – from which toothpaste to buy to proper tools and techniques – is our business.
-At Choose Your Smile, we are all about educating our patients.
+At Love Your Smile, we are all about educating our patients.
 Sometimes life is as easy as 1-2-3.

 1 Soft Bristle Toothbrush